Living well with dementia

 One of the most vital ways for people with dementia to keep active is to keep exercising the brain.
 Our guide to keeping the brain active includes cognitive exercises for people with dementia, but there are also a few ideas below.

-- Reminiscing: people with dementia most often lose their recent memories so may enjoy talking about their childhood and ‘life before dementia’.
+- Reminiscing: people with dementia most often lose their recent memories, so they may enjoy talking about their childhood and ‘life before dementia’.
 There are various organisations that support reminiscing, such as Sporting Memories and Singing for the Brain, organised by the Alzheimer’s Society.
-You can search for these in our care services directory.
+You can search for support groups like these in our care services directory.

 - Sorting through photos: going through family or holiday photos can be a great activity that brings back happy memories.
 Your loved one might also enjoy putting together a scrapbook of their life, with family photos and experiences.